School Counseling - MEd

 About this Degree

-Completion of this program qualifies graduates for a professional educator license in K-12 school counseling in the state of Utah.
-Additionally, this program qualifies graduates for the College and Career Readiness Certificate required of Licensed School Counselors in the state of Utah.
+Successful completion of this program qualifies graduates for a professional educator license in K-12 school counseling in the state of Utah.
+Additionally, this program qualifies graduates for the College and Career Readiness Certificate, required of Licensed School Counselors in the state of Utah.

 The program is approved by the Utah State Board of Education and is fully accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).